-Due: Tuesday, October 15 at 5:00 pm
+Due: Tuesday, January 27 at 5:00 pm

 Goals

-The goals of this assignment are for you to:
+The goals of this assignment are to:

-• Learn how to access the RISC-V Control and Status Registers (CSR).
+- Learn how to access the RISC-V Control and Status Registers (CSR).

-• Use your gpio and timer modules in the count down clock application.
+- Use your gpio and timer modules in the countdown clock application.

 Get starter files